-Limiting alcohol consumption will reduce your risk of developing beriberi.
-Anyone who abuses alcohol should be checked routinely for a B-1 vitamin deficiency.
+Limiting alcohol consumption helps reduce your risk of developing beriberi.
+Anyone who has an alcohol use disorder should have routine medical appointments to check for a B1 vitamin deficiency.

-If beriberi is caught and treated early, the outlook is good.
+If beriberi is diagnosed and treated early, the outlook is good.
 Nerve and heart damage from beriberi is usually reversible when it’s caught in the early stages.
 Recovery is often quick once you begin treatment.

 If beriberi progresses to Wernicke-Korsakoff syndrome, the outlook is poor.
-While treatment can control symptoms of Wernicke encephalopathy, brain damage from Korsakoff syndrome is often permanent.
+While treatment can manage symptoms of Wernicke encephalopathy, brain damage from Korsakoff syndrome is often permanent.

-Maintaining a healthy, balanced diet is important for your health.
-Talk to your doctor if you think you are showing signs of a thiamine deficiency or if you need advice on how to get the nutrients you need.
+Maintaining a health-promoting, balanced diet is important for your health.
+Talk with your doctor if you think you are showing signs of a thiamine deficiency or if you need advice on how to get the nutrients you need.